 Hypothyroidism is determined when your thyroid gland is underactive and unable to produce enough hormones.
 Common cause for hypothyroidism is due to an autoimmune disease called Hashimoto’s thyroiditis.
 It may also develop due to other medications, overtreatment of hyperthyroidism, thyroid tumors, etc.

-As hypothyroidism slows down your metabolism, patients starts to experience symptoms such as:
+As hypothyroidism slows down your metabolism, patients start to experience symptoms such as:

 - Weight gain